Let IT Initiatives be The Driver of CMDB Health Projects

 Improving CMDB health through ongoing analytics

-A number of our customers have leveraged the 3-step approach above to improving CMDB health with analytics through pegging it with specific IT initiatives.
+A number of our customers have leveraged the 3-step approach above to improve CMDB health with analytics through pegging it with specific IT initiatives.

-- Fix relationships, completeness and correctness to support App Health views with respect to the % of mandatory fields that were incomplete.
+- Fix relationships, completeness and correctness to support App Health views with respect to the percentage of mandatory fields that were incomplete.

 - Identify changes to CIs that were unauthorized, whether done through automated robots or manually to fix and for process improvement.